evillalbaa/robotino4-ros2/README.md

 # robotino4-ros2

-This repository contains three ROS 7 packages related to the Robotino robot.
+This repository contains six ROS  packages related to the Robotino robot.

 ## Included Packages: